skydread1/blog/README.md

 There is a dark/light mode and the website is responsive

-The code blocks also support `syntax highlighting`.
+Code blocks also feature syntax highlighting support.

 ## 🐍 Getting Started